 - For People.
-More and more people are living in urban centers.
-By 2050, almost 85% of the population in Germany will probably live in metropolitan areas.
-The increasing traffic is already presenting cities and metropolitan areas with logistical, social and environmental challenges.
+By 2050, almost 85% of the population of Germany will probably live in metropolitan areas.
+This has an important consequence.
+Increasing passenger and freight transport is already presenting our cities and metropolitan areas with logistical, social and environmental challenges.
 The situation is different in many rural areas.
 Here, one of the central challenges is preserving individual mobility.
-In the future, a strong rail system can continue to enable vibrant, urban coexistence and the connection of rural regions, because it will enable real freedom of movement and allow travel time to be used in a variety of ways, without wasting valuable hours in our days.
-A strong rail system means doubling the number of passengers using long-distance rail passenger transport, as well as significantly more passengers using local transport each year.
-This results in a saving of about five million passenger car journeys every day and about 14,000 plane journeys in Germany.
+In the future, a strong rail system can continue to enable vibrant, urban coexistence and the accessibility of rural regions, because it will enable real freedom of movement and allow travel time to be used in a variety of ways, without wasting valuable hours in our days.
+Specifically, this means double the number of passengers in rail passenger transport, five million fewer car journeys and 14,000 fewer plane journeys in Germany per day.

 - For the Economy.
-Demand for the transport of goods is expected to increase by more than 20% over the next ten years.
-At the same time, more and more people are commuting to work or working flexibly at different locations and at different times.
-With a strong rail system, this rising volume of traffic can be overcome and ecologically friendly, economic growth is possible.
-A strong rail system is therefore a crucial competitive factor for Germany’s future economic success.
-It helps Germany to secure its position as the world champion of exports.
-With it, we compete for the most modern transport logistics and develop decisive technological stimuli for the future.
-More precisely, Strong Rail represents growth in the market share of rail freight transport from 18% to 25%.
-This corresponds to about 13 million fewer truck journeys per year on German roads.
+The demand for freight transport is expected to continue to grow consistently.
+At the same time, commutes from the metropolitan areas and the increasing flexibility in terms of workplaces and working hours will lead to higher demands for work-related mobility.
+With a strong rail system, this rising volume of traffic can be overcome and environmentally friendly, economic growth is possible.
+It is therefore a crucial competitive factor for Germany’s future economic success and will secure Germany’s position as a leading export nation.
+With a strong rail system, we sharpen our competitive edge with the most modern transport logistics and develop decisive technological stimuli for the future.
+In concrete terms, this means a growth in the modal share of rail freight transport from 18% to 25%.
+This corresponds to 13 million fewer truck journeys per year on German roads.